 Inside Story, August 2017 Originally published in the Griffith Review Nowra showground is a ten-minute walk from the centre of town: past Best & Less, Jolly Olly’s Discount Variety Store, the Postman’s Tavern and the Bowling Club, along a wide, tree-lined residential street.
 The gateway is a towering, seven-metre-high sandstone structure with four entrance archways, … Continue reading Rush to judgement

 ABC Radio National Background Briefing 25th June 2017 He warns we're facing an infestation of radical clerics, and he's called for Islamic schools to be shut down.
 But Mohammed Tawhidi has a mysterious history that sits awkwardly alongside his new image as reformer-in-chief of Islam in Australia.
 FULL PROGRAM

+ABC Online 28th February 2017 It's often prescribed as a solution for those struggling with the lack of affordable housing in cities like Sydney: just move to the country.
 However, those people living on low incomes in coastal regions of NSW are faring just as badly as city dwellers as they hunt for an affordable … Continue reading Housing affordability squeeze pushed down coast as city dwellers flee Sydney

 ABC Radio National ‘Background Briefing’ 26 February 2017 An Australian town rises up against homeless people who set up a tent shantytown at the local showground.
 Bronwyn Adcock reports on a big city problem that's come to Nowra on the NSW south coast.
 FULL PROGRAM